0x90JMP/RanSimulator/README.md

-I patched together a ransomware simulation POC with loads of help from our MS Copilot (Copilot wouldn't commit to some of the code).
+I patched together a ransomware simulation POC with loads of help from our MS Copilot (Copilot wouldn't commit to some of the code but helped with flow).

 The simulator behaves like ransomware.